BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 <p>
     I often come back to a conversation I heard years ago, between Dr. Joscha Bach, a German cognitive scientist, and the artificial intelligence model GPT-3.
-    Dr. Bach prompted the artificial intelligence model to answer as though it were Johann Wolfgang von Goethe, the renowned 18th and 19th century German intellectual.
+    Dr. Bach prompted GPT-3 to answer as though it were Johann Wolfgang von Goethe, the famous 18th and 19th century German intellectual.
 </p>

 <p>